 This mission is usually to build a secure electronic voter list to eliminate identity fraud and to create an open and transparent electoral process to guarantee the fundamental principle of "one voter – one vote".

-Gemalto has a wealth of experience in electoral enrolment.
+Gemalto has a wealth of experience in electoral enrollment.
 Its solution sets itself apart from the rest of the market in the following ways:

-Gemalto's electoral enrolment solutions have been tested in real-life situations in the context of several international calls for tender.
+Gemalto's electoral enrollment solutions have been tested in real-life situations in the context of several international calls for tender.